PrasannaJung/hackathon-job-board/README.md

   <a href="https://xmtp.com/"><img src="https://user-images.githubusercontent.com/76695769/191815641-2a075ab5-147a-4b99-9ee4-9f588841b584.png"></a>

-## Hurdles We faced during this project
+## Hurdles We faced during this project:

 **-** This was a roller-coaster journey for us. we faced a lot of back-breaking problems.The major task for us is of **Bounties** we never worked for bounties but this time we are doing it.
 We targeted 3-4 bounties in a single shot and we manage to figure out how to implement it.